 The larger the business, the higher the volume of contracts it manages.
 If you work in a medium or large-sized organization, you’ll find that managing contracts at high volumes can be chaotic.

 There’s a plethora of repetitive processes at each stage of the contract lifecycle, and manual processes will barely keep up with the amount of work required for managing contracts at scale.
-You risk getting burned out, missing crucial errors, and losing finances and reputation.
+You risk getting burned out, missing crucial errors, and losing finances.

-Using enterprise contract management software drastically reduces such risks by automating these repetitive processes and establishing guardrails that leave no room for errors.
+Using enterprise CLM software drastically reduces such risks by automating these repetitive processes and establishing guardrails that leave no room for errors.

 #2 Organizations in multiple regions

-Organizations use enterprise contract management tools to connect all their business units and regional branches to one system, enabling a more holistic management approach.
+Organizations use enterprise contracting tools to connect all their business units across regional branches to one system, enabling a more holistic management approach.

-With an enterprise contract management system, you can get a bird's eye view of all the contracts coming into the organization, foster more effective collaboration, and create an efficient strategy for closing contracts faster and winning more deals.
+With enterprise contract management software, stakeholders can get a bird's-eye view of all the contracts the organization is winning in all its regional branches.
+This is how you achieve effective collaboration and create an efficient strategy for winning more deals.

 #3 Companies operating under stringent regulations